2013 National League Division Series: Game 1

-8:07 p.m.
-(EDT) at Turner Field in Atlanta, Georgia

 Game 1 of the series featured a pitching match-up of Kris Medlen against Clayton Kershaw.
 Kershaw would go on to strike out 12 Atlanta Braves batters in seven innings, while Kris Medlen was forced out after just four innings pitched.
 Kershaw's 12 strikeouts was the third most strikeouts by a Dodger pitcher in the playoffs, behind only Sandy Koufax (15 in the 1963 World Series) and Carl Erskine (14 in the 1953 World Series).

 His six straight strikeouts in the game tied an MLB post-season record set by Tim Belcher in game 2 of the 1988 NLCS.
 Yasiel Puig and Juan Uribe hit one-out singles in the second, then Skip Schumaker's sacrifice fly and A.J.
 Ellis's double scored a run each.
 Next inning, Adrián González's two-run home run made it 4–0 Dodgers.
 Mark Ellis's RBI double next inning made it 5–0 Dodgers.
 The Braves scored their only run of the game in the bottom of the fourth on Chris Johnson's RBI single with two on.
 The Dodgers scored their last run in the sixth when Ellis singled with one out off Jordan Walden and scored on Hanley Ramirez's double.
-Brian Wilson and Kenley Jansen pitched a scoreless eighth and ninth, respectively for the Dodgers, who took a 1–0 series lead.
+Brian Wilson (baseball) and Kenley Jansen pitched a scoreless eighth and ninth, respectively for the Dodgers, who took a 1–0 series lead.

 Game 2

-6:07 p.m.
-(EDT) at Turner Field in Atlanta, Georgia

 In Game 2, the Dodgers struck first when Mark Ellis walked with one out in the first and scored on Hanley Ramírez's double off Mike Minor, but the Braves tied the score in the second when Evan Gattis hit a leadoff single off Zack Greinke and scored on Andrelton Simmons's two-out double.
 Freddie Freeman doubled to lead off the fourth and scored on Chris Johnson's two-out single to put the Braves up 2–1.
 In the bottom of the seventh, Brian McCann drew a leadoff walk, then Johnson singled off Chris Withrow.
 After a sacrifice bunt and strikeout, Paco Rodriguez relieved Withrow and intentionally walked Reed Johnson before Jason Heyward's two-run single made it 4–1 Braves.
 Ramirez's home run in the eighth after a walk off David Carpenter cut the lead to 4–3.

 Craig Kimbrel recorded the four out save and the Braves evened the series at one game each.
 Braves shortstop Andrelton Simmons and Braves catcher Gerald Laird combined for a huge defensive play in the ninth inning throwing out Dodger's base runner Dee Gordon when he attempted to steal second base.
 This would end up being the final postseason game at Turner Field, as the Braves would not reach the postseason again before moving to SunTrust Park in 2017.